Speed Up Your WooCommerce Site (2024): 12 Insanely Effective Tips that Actually Work!

 It is your HTML code that servers read.
 By compiling and delivering the pages requested by the visitors, the server can provide them to the visitors.
 Note, however, that keeping your code clean is your responsibility.

-A lot of things can affect the load time of your page, such as extra spaces and hidden texts (for black hat SEO).
-Your WooCommerce store can be dramatically sped up by going through your code thoroughly.
+Many things can affect your page’s load time, such as extra spaces and hidden texts (for black hat SEO).
+Thoroughly reviewing your WooCommerce store’s code can dramatically speed up its performance.

 Optimize Website Code